Planning an Education Website Design Project

 The most typical way of doing this is by creating a sitemap.
 A sitemap is simply a list of every page on your site, organized based on their relationship with one another.
 This part of the process is where your school’s evaluation of your existing site, goals, and branding will really to start to pay off.
 By looking at your existing content, you can evaluate what you want to save, what you need to create, and what you need to change.

 Furthermore, considering your audience and goals alongside your audit of your existing site’s UX, SEO properties, and analytics data will help you to create a sitemap with a logical, intuitive information hierarchy that really makes sense when viewed from the point of view of your prospective students.

 Sitemaps will all be different depending on your school, but a typical example would include the following elements:

 Top Level Navigation: This is the main menu of your site, and the categories in which the majority of your content should fall into.
 Typically, this might include courses, accommodation, student life, an ‘About Us’ section, or any other broad categories that allow pages to be easily grouped together in a way that will be logical and familiar to the average student.

 Example: Inlingua Victoria’s website is a good example of a simple, well-ordered top-level navigation structure.

 This area can be quite problematic for schools, particularly larger ones, as they often have difficultly catering to all of their audiences.
-Some will often solve the problem by creating different top level menus for prospective and current students, as well as parents, alumni and others, segmenting each into a design that basically functions as a number of different websites within the same domain.
-If you can, though, it’s always best to be as simple as possible, and try to create a top-level menu that covers everything.
+Some will often solve the problem by creating different top-level menus for prospective and current students, as well as parents, alumni and others, segmenting each into a design that basically functions as a number of different websites within the same domain.

 Example: Many larger universities, like UC Berkeley, use a two-tiered top-level system, with one dividing content into broad categories and another for each of their primary audiences.